LeeJunHyun/arxiv_crawler/README.md

-These codes is the slightly modified version of https://github.com/karpathy/arxiv-sanity-preserver.
+This repo is the slightly modified version of https://github.com/karpathy/arxiv-sanity-preserver.

 ## Crawling and Organizing arxiv papers